And more specifically: how to choose your espresso machine?

 - Extraction time

-This gives you a similar result to a professional machine.
+This brings you closer to the results you get with a professional machine.
 Purists tend to separate the grinder from the coffee machine for even more flexibility.

 Price: Between €400 and €2,000